rpeterson87/Go-Go-Gecko/README.md

 # Getting Started:

-How to play the game: the game is controlled by using the spacebar to jump over the cactus.
-If are succseful in clearing the cactus that counts as one point.
+How to play the game: The game is controlled by using the spacebar to jump over the cactus.
+If are successful in clearing the cactus that counts as one point.
 If you hit the cactus it will result in a game over.
 To play again just click the reset button.

 https://rpeterson87.github.io/Go-Go-Gecko/